Raterfy/libft/README.md

 # libft
 Library for 42 common core in C

+The objectif of the libft:
+This project is about understanding the way these functions work, implementing and learning to use them.

 Excellent tutoriel en français des listes chaînées:
 https://www.youtube.com/watch?v=t_9Zz58PzxY